-"Applications for development approvals may be made by the landowner, a lessee or person holding an option or contract to purchase or lease land, or an authorized agent of the landholder.
+(c) Applications for development approvals may be made by the landowner, a lessee or person holding an option or contract to purchase or lease land, or an authorized agent of the landholder.
 An easement holder may also apply for development approval for such development as is authorized by the easement."

-Section 32 - Article 4 - Procedures.
-Section 4.1 General procedural requirements is hereby amended to add to Section 4.1.3 to read as follows:
+Section 42 - Article 4 - Procedures.
+Section 4.1 General procedural requirements is hereby amended to add a new Section 4.1.3 to read as follows:

-4.1.3 Development Approvals and Legislative Decisions, Changes, Modifications and Revocations

-(a) Unless provided by law, all rights, privileges, benefits, burdens, and obligations created by development approvals and legislative decisions made pursuant to this appendix, attach to and run with the land.

-(b) Development approvals and legislative decisions, including major modifications, maybe be changed, modified, or revoked as may be required by this appendix or by following the same development review and approval process required for consideration of the approval or modification, including any required notice or hearing.
+- 4.1.3 Development Approvals and Legislative Decisions, Changes, Modifications and Revocations - (a) Unless otherwise provided by law, all rights, privileges, benefits, burdens, and obligations created by development approvals and legislative decisions made pursuant to this appendix, attach to and run with the land. - (b) Development approvals and legislative decisions, including major and minor modifications, shall be changed, modified, or revoked only as permitted by this appendix.
+Major modifications, as defined by the appendix, shall be considered utilizing the same development review and approval process, including any required notice and hearing, as required for consideration of the original approval.

-Section 33 - Article 4 - Procedures.
+Section 43 - Article 4 - Procedures.
 Section 4.1 General procedural requirements is hereby amended to add to Section 4.1.4 to read as follows:

 "4.1.4 Duration of Development Approvals.
-Unless otherwise specified in this appendix, by town council, or other statute, development approvals expire one year after issuance, unless work authorized by the development approval has substantially commenced.
+Unless otherwise specified in this appendix, by town council, or other statute, development approvals expire one year after issuance, unless work authorized by the development approval has substantially commenced."

-Section 34 - Article 4 - Procedures.
+Section 44 - Article 4 - Procedures.
 Section 4.1 General procedural requirements is hereby amended to add to Section 4.1.5 to read as follows:

 "4.1.5 Split Jurisdiction Planning and Development Regulations.
 If a parcel of land lies within the planning and development regulation jurisdiction of the town and another local government, the local governments may, by mutual agreement pursuant NCGS 160D-203 with the written consent of the landowner, assign exclusive planning and development regulation jurisdiction for the entire parcel to either the town or the other applicable local governments.
 Such a mutual agreement shall only be applicable to development regulations and shall not affect taxation or other nonregulatory matters.
 The mutual agreement shall be evidenced by a resolution formally adopted by the town and the other governing board and recorded with the register of deeds in the county where the property is located within 14 days of the adoption of the last required resolution.
-A copy of a recorded resolution shall be provided to each jurisdiction's Planning Department, prior to submitting the initial development application.
-Section 35 - Article 4 - Procedures.
-Section 4.2(a) Process is hereby amended to read as follows:
+A copy of a recorded resolution shall be provided to each jurisdiction's Planning Department prior to submitting the initial development application."

+Section 45 - Article 4 - Procedures.
+Section 4.2 Comprehensive Plan is hereby amended to read as follows: